-This initiative will expand the reach of the Roundtable's products, introduce direct new and expanded public audiences to the Colorado and Basin Water Plans, as well as direct interested students and public toward participation in the Roundtable meetings, tours and efforts.
+This initiative will expand the reach of the Roundtable's products, introduce the university community to the Colorado and Basin Water Plans, as well as direct interested students toward participation in the Roundtable meetings, tours and efforts and use of their resources (newsletters, videos, etc.) as learning tools.